bric3/bric3.github.io/_posts/2019-09-13-watchservice-and-bind-mount.md

  */
 ```

-Changes carried out on remote filesystems may not be not detected.
+This means that changes carried out on remote filesystems may not be detected.
+It's natural to think that `/etc/hosts` is present on the local filesystem, but
-While `/etc/hosts` may seem local, this is run in a container, and
+this code run in a container, and containers ~~may~~ do fancy stuff especially
-containers may do fancy stuff especially on the `hosts` file
+on the `hosts` file.

 Let's have a look at mounts:

 ```bash